MIC-DKFZ/TractSeg/resources/Tutorial.md

 * `--tracking_dilation`: This defines how much to dilate the tract mask as well as the start/end region mask before using them for filtering during tracking.
 On low resolution data those masks can have some flaws.
 Therefore it is advisable to dilate them slightly by using a value of 1 or 2 instead of the default of 0.

+> Note: If you use `--super_resolution` you have to use it for all steps (tract_segmentation, endings_segmentation and TOM).
+Otherwise tracking is not possible as the masks do not have the same dimensions.